Professor Jonathan Long, BA Oxon, MA, PhD Nottingham

 - Long, Jonathan J. (1996).
 Veracity, Mendacity, Absurdity: Form and its Function in Thomas Bernhard's Der Stimmenimitator.
 Forum for Modern Language Studies 32(4): 343-353.

-Translated: Chapter in Edited Book
+Translated Chapter in Book

 - Long, Jonathan J. (trans.)
 (1998).
 Ujma, Christina, 'Der Stille und der schwärmende Ton: Notes on Block and Brecht in the Twenties and Thirties (Der Stille und der schwärmende Ton.)'.
 In Bertold Brecht Centenary Essays.
 Giles, Steve & Livingstone, Rodney (ed.).
 Amsterdam: Rodopi.